3rd December 2003

 Say I wanted to talk to the table 'cars'.
 I'd compose an object by creating an instance of a Table class and add rules represented as objects to it.
 Of course, the business rules should be taken care of by the DBMS, not your application code, but unfortunately that is not completely possible in current SQL systems.

-But if I put the business rules inside the database instead of the class then won't this break encapsulation?
+Business rules belong in the application, not the database.
+If I put the business rules inside the database instead of the class then won't this break encapsulation?
 Also, no DBMS can handle business rules in a 'user friendly' manner, they can either accept an insert/update or reject it.
 In the case of a failure the error message may not be very useful.
 That is why it is necessary to write program code to validate the user's input before it gets sent to the database.
 It has been this way for decades, and will still be this way for many more decades.

 So let's take a simple rule like 'the name of the car should be at least 1 character, and no more than 32'.
 To model this I'd create a String object that has this limitation built in, and link it to the 'name' field in the Table object.